 But that's not what Obama wants.

-I illustrate this for the math aspect of it.
+Now, it's an impractical, I illustrate this for the math aspect of it.

-It would never happen because once they give us a tax holiday, they'd Never be able to reinstitute them.
+It would never happen because once they give us a tax holiday, they'd never be able to reinstitute them.

-Cut them severely and get out of the way.
+But cut them, cut them severely and get out of the way.

 But Obama doesn't want the private sector recovering.